 Cardiovascular diseases, among which coronary artery disease (CAD) is most common, are the leading cause of death worldwide according to the World Health Organization.
 The standard procedure for diagnosing CAD is catherization which is invasive and involves high risk and costs.
 However, non-invasive computed tomography angiography (CTA) of the coronary arteries can effectively rule out obstructive CAD.
 Newer generations of CT acquisition devices enable a diagnostically conclusive accuracy similar to catheterization.
 Even in cases of severe coronary calcification, sensitivity and specificity of CTA in comparison to invasive angiography for significant stenosis are high [1].
-Furthermore, automatic systems have been developed that enable the detection and grading of coronary arteries is a better predictor for ischemia-causing lesions than anatomically visible lumen obstructions.
-The Fractional Flow Reserve (FFR), which is the blood pressure decline at a coronary stenosis, is typically measured by an invasive and costly catheterization.
-Only recently
+Furthermore, automatic systems have been developed that enable the detection and grading of coronary stenoses based on accurate lumen estimations [2].
+Recent studies also show that the blood pressure analysis of coronary arteries is a better predictor for ischemia-causing lesions than anatomically visible lumen obstructions.
+The fractional flow reserve (FFR), which is the blood pressure decline at a coronary stenosis, is typically measured by an invasive and costly catheterization.
+Only recently it is derived with similar accuracy from simulations on segmented coronary lumen from CTA data [3].
+Thus, both the automatic detection of vessel obstructions as well as the blood flow simulation require an accurate segmentation of the coronary arteries (see Figure 1).
+However, a manual segmentation is very time consuming (up to an hour per patient) making automatic segmentation desirable.

-^{}Further author information:

-E-mail: felix.lugauer@i5.informatik.uni-erlangen.de
+^{}The author has been with Siemens Corporate Technology for this work.
+E-mail: felix.lugauer@fau.de